gabriel-ferreira-life/NLP-Document-Classification/README.md

 By accurately filtering relevant documents, the model supports human curators in accelerating the review process, ensuring that important genotype-trait findings are not overlooked.
 The project emphasizes high recall to minimize the risk of missing valuable papers, even at the cost of including some irrelevant ones.

+> **Note:** For privacy and size considerations, the training data and model checkpoints have been excluded from this repository.

+## Training and Inferencing Notebooks
+Training and inferencing notebooks used for this project are in the `bert_method` folder.

 ## Report & Analysis
 For a detailed report on findings and term analysis, refer to:
 [Phrase Mining Report (PDF)](report/NLP_AnimalQTL_Document_Classification.pdf).